kannancmohan/go-prototype-rest-backend/README.md

 # go-prototype-rest-backend
-A rest backend app build using golang
+A rest backend app build using golang.

 ## Tech Stack